w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 [Contextual execution](#contextual-execution) is obtained by a relay parent (not necessarily the latest block) and the latest included parablock ancestor in the [unincluded segment](#unincluded-segments).
-In 24 seconds, four parablocks, P1 to P4, have been included in the relay chain, P5 has been backed, and two more blocks have been filled and pushed to the unincluded segment, ready to be backed.
-The unincluded segment is now 2/3 filled.
+In 24 seconds, four parablocks, P1 to P4, have been included in the relay chain, and P5 has been backed.

 The diagram below shows parablocks on their way from being generated to being backed and included into the relay chain in the context of asynchronous backing.